 - You should be good in Accounting, Finance and Valuation and financial modeling Excel skills.

 - Ask yourself, “What problem I’m going to solve by creating this financial model?”

 - You should know the scope, benefits, and limitations of financial modeling.

 - Remember: Garbage in garbage out principle.
 So, check your inputs.

 - Your model should be simple, easy to understand and flexible enough to accommodate future revisions.

-- Time management is a key aspect in financial modeling.
+- Time management is an essential aspect of financial modeling.
 Don’t get overwhelmed by numbers and calculation part in spreadsheets.